 Table of Contents

-Language exchange apps help you find language partners for conversations from around the world.
-You can make friends with native speakers and practice your target language with them.
+Language exchange apps help you find language partners for conversations worldwide.
+You can make friends with native speakers and practice your target language.

-You can also study through plenty of tools, games, updates, and activities.
+You can also study through various tools, games, updates, and activities.

 Unlike language tutoring websites and education apps, language exchange websites don’t teach you a language through tools and teachers.